-In 2014, the Company provided opportunities to its employees to attend numerous training programs covering various topics, conducted here and abroad.
+In 2015, the Company and its subsidiaries provided opportunities to its employees to attend numerous training programs covering various topics, conducted here and abroad.
 Training programs were also conducted in house.
 In summary, the number of employees who participated in the training programs is shown hereunder: